- European new car registrations increased last month compared to May 2020, but still far from pre pandemic levels

 Registrations of pure electric cars and plug-in hybrids totaled 171,415 units*, up by 279% compared with May 2020.
 BEV volume totaled 83,700 (+261%), and PHEVs totaled 87,700 (+299%).
 The market share for SUVs jumped from 40.2% in May 2020 to 44.6% last month.
 In May 2018, SUVs accounted for 34% of the market.

 The Volkswagen Golf led the model ranking, while the Volkswagen T-Roc was the most registered SUV.
 The Tesla Model 3 topped the BEV ranking, and the Ford Kuga was the most popular PHEV during the month.
-Other strong performers include the Fiat 500, which came third in the general rankings, the Peugeot 2008 which saw an increase in sales of 2% compared with May 2019, and the Ford Puma which took twelth position.
+Other strong performers include the Fiat 500, which came third in the general rankings, the Peugeot 2008 which saw an increase in sales of 2% compared with May 2019, and the Ford Puma which took twelfth position.

 The following models posted double-digit growth compared with May 2019: Hyundai Tucson, Volkswagen T-Cross, Volvo XC40, Mini Hatch, Hyundai Kona, Tesla Model 3, Kia Niro, Fiat Ducato, Renault Zoe, BMW 4-Series, Skoda Scala, BMW 2-Series, Honda Jazz, Volkswagen Arteon, Nissan Leaf, Citroen Jumper, Audi e-tron, MG ZS, Kia Sorento, Kia Proceed, Volkswagen California, Mercedes Sprinter, Hyundai Santa Fe, BMW X6, Jeep Wrangler, among others.